FAMLO for genital herpes

 If you have any concerns about this medicine, ask your pharmacist or doctor.

 Keep this leaflet with the medicine.
 You may need to read it again.

-Although FAMLO for cold sores does not cure the viral infection, it helps to relieve the symptoms and shorten the duration of an outbreak.
+Although FAMLO does not cure the viral infection, it helps to relieve the symptoms and shorten their duration.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.

 FAMLO is only available with a doctor's prescription.
 It is not addictive.